SamTebbs33/mkvim/README.md

-mivim is a small and simple shell script that creates a new vim profile.
+MKVim is a small and simple shell script that creates a new vim profile.
 Each profile has a separate .vim runtime and configuration from the rest.

 Features
 ========